imclarenpow/326-proj02-rollin/README.md

 your current dice.
 Your objective is to form two sets of three dice as quickly as possible where a set consists either of three dice showing the same number, e.g., 444, or three dice in sequence, e.g., 123 or 345.
+## On Paper Plan
+> Have check to break when two conditions are met, Remove numbers from being checked once they are found to meet one condition.
+1. Check if already complete (not including 7th die)
+2. Check for incremental set
+3. Check for identical set
+4. Check for incremental 2 numbers by one or two increments
+    - Prefer increments that do not search for one number (5,6) (1,2) (or two increment difference)
+5. Check for identical 2 numbers
+6. Add 1 to turn counter
+7. Override first number that does not match the above.
 ## Task
 You must provide a class that extends the abstract class ```Rollin.java```.
 Please give your class a distinctive (but polite) name associated with your group.
 Comments in